Thanan-JN/sample/README.md

 # sample
-This is my readme file
+This is my trial version